-Earlier this year, Refinery29 released “Mr. Malcolm’s List,” a short film set in early 19th century England.
-It’s a prequel to the feature-length romantic period comedy they plan to make.
+In 2019, Refinery29 released “Mr. Malcolm’s List,” a short film set in early 19th century England.
+It’s a prequel to a feature-length Regency era romantic comedy that’s in the works.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-The story comes from Suzanne Allain, author to three historical romantic comedy novels.
+The story comes from Suzanne Allain, author of historical romantic comedy novels.
 Years after writing her second novel Mr. Malcolm’s List, a “blend of Jane Austen, Oscar Wilde, and P.G.
 Wodehouse,” Allain adapted it into a screenplay.

 In 2015, after reading the script, Warner Brothers offered Allain a blind script deal – an opportunity to collaborate in the future on an unspecified project – but they didn’t actually purchase the rights to “Mr. Malcolm’s List.”